France looted treasures from West Africa 130 years ago. Now 26 prized artifacts are going back to Benin.

 German officials said the decision stemmed from “moral responsibility,” The Washington Post reported at the time.

-In 2017, President Emmanuel Macron vowed that France would work toward the “temporary or permanent restitution of African heritage to Africa,” remarks that prompted other European museums to consider returning — or loaning — items stolen from former colonies.
+In 2017, French President Emmanuel Macron vowed that his country would work toward the “temporary or permanent restitution of African heritage to Africa,” remarks that prompted other European museums to consider returning — or lending — items stolen from former colonies.

 However, some European museums have argued that their artifacts were acquired legally.
 They may also face legal obstacles that prevent them from removing items from their collections.

-The French presidency said in a statement that the return of the objects to their country of origin would allow the “African youth to have access to their own heritage in Africa, and not in Europe only,” according to AP.
+The French presidency said in a statement that the return of the objects to their country of origin would allow the “African youth to have access to their own heritage in Africa, and not in Europe only,” according to the AP.

-In December 2020, lawmakers in France voted “overwhelmingly in favor” of returning 27 cherished artifacts that were taken during the colonial era to Senegal and Benin.
+In December 2020, lawmakers in France voted “overwhelmingly in favor” of returning to Benin and Senegal 27 cherished artifacts that were taken during the colonial era.

 French Culture Minister Roselyne Bachelot explained that Macron was seeking to “renew and deepen the partnership between France and the African continent.”

-However, she also stressed that the law applied only to those 27 artifacts, and “does not establish any general right to restitution.”
+However, she also stressed that the law applied only to those 27 artifacts and “does not establish any general right to restitution.”

 The official transfer of the treasures is due to be signed in Paris on Nov.
 9, with the collection expected to be back in its original country a few days later — after being away from West Africa for more than 100 years.